Who are they and what do they do?

 Q: What is the difference between a musician and a composer?

 The key difference between a musician and a composer is that a musician is a person who plays a musical instrument and in most cases can read sheet music.
-Whereas a composer is someone who writes (composes) the music, which includes the arrangement, musical parts, chord progressions and harmonies.
+Whereas a music composer is someone who writes (composes) the music, which includes the arrangement, musical parts, chord progressions and harmonies.
 It’s common that a composer will likely play a musical instrument on which they would compose, such as a piano or guitar for example.
 It is most likely that a musician is also a composer.

 Q: How much does a music composer make?